purpleladydragons/purpleladydragons.github.io/_posts/2022-05-22-RSA-Cryptography.md

 so... for the general problem m^e mod N, that is always easy for someone who knows p and q but to make it hard for other people, we also have to choose e smartly TODO - literally show an example of choosing e=2 or something (or idk fucking prove that it's not unique)

+so... once you show the stuff about e... then... it's really just person2 encrypts their message person1 can decrypt easily via the Euclidean algo or whatever (TODO show it) Eve can't do shit (prove it...)